 The Riverside Police Department has a certified child safety seat technician who can assist with proper installation of an infant carrier base, child safety seat or booster seat in your vehicle.
-Please email Officer Joe Mahanna or call him at 708-447-2127 to schedule an appointment.
+Please email Officer DeCarlo Johnson or Officer Sandra Blaylock or call 708-447-2127 to schedule an appointment.

 Child Passenger Protection Act